sanderland/katrain/README.md

  * Ideas, feedback, and contributions to code or translations are all very welcome.
     * For suggestions and planned improvements, see [open issues](http://github.com/sanderland/katrain/issues) on github to check if the functionality is already planned.
-* You can contact me on the [Leela Zero & Friends Discord](http://discord.gg/AjTPFpN) (use the #gui channel) to get help, discuss improvements, or simply show your appreciation.
+* You can join the [Computer Go Community Discord (formerly Leela Zero & Friends)](http://discord.gg/AjTPFpN) (use the #gui channel) to get help, discuss improvements, or simply show your appreciation.
+Please do not use github issues to ask for technical help, this is only for bugs, suggestions and discussing contributions.